 Paul Jamason is a Programmer/Analyst at the San Diego Supercomputer Center at UCSD.
 He is a native of upstate New York, received a master’s degree in Physical Geography from the University of Delaware, and has lived in San Diego since 1997.
 Paul writes about our city’s urban neighborhoods at sdurban.com and sees bicycling, bike infrastructure and public transit as solutions to many of our environmental and transportation challenges.
 He enjoys riding his bike around Uptown, downtown and as a part of his daily commute.

-Mana Monzavi is our Vice President and the owner of Monzavi Consulting, a San Diego-based online marketing consulting company.
+Mana Monzavi is the owner of Monzavi Consulting, a San Diego-based online marketing consulting company.
 Mana grew up in Claremont, California (the one by LA with all the colleges, not the San Diego neighborhood of Clairemont).
 After graduating from UC Irvine in 2000, she moved down to San Diego and has been a San Diegan ever since.
 Mana has spent most of her time in San Diego living in and around the North Park/Uptown area and has enjoyed watching and participating in the neighborhood’s growth and development.
 She’s excited to be a part of an organization that advocates for safety and quality of life for everyone in the San Diego region.

 Aidrea Sparks is passionate about craft beer, organic food, local business, brushing and flossing, music, dance and bike life.
 She loves long walks in the city, camping, and travel.
 Dre has lived in Hillcrest for 12 years and has been a proud non-automobile owner for almost 10 years.
 Her legs get her everywhere she needs to go, whether it be by foot or bicycle.
 She has commuted to work via these two modes of transportation since she moved to Uptown and would not have it any other way, at least not until she moves back to the woods where she came from when she is old and grey and sick of the city.
 That might never happen.
 She loves having so much variation and vibrant amazing opportunities available close by.
 Dre completed her undergraduate studies at UCSD and is looking forward to graduate studies in urban planning and sustainable development within the next couple years and is also very excited about working with BikeSD and the community to build a better San Diego for all modes of transportation and styles of living.